 - 3 How many days should you stay on Rarotonga?

-- 4 When is the best time to visit Rarotonga?
+- 4 When is the best time to travel to Rarotonga?

 - 5 Currency and Cost